solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 11. The bottom of the dashboard shows detailed model view charts with the intent and entity breakdowns by utterance.
 This can give you an idea of which intents and entities are used in the most utterances.
 Hover over any section of the chart to view its label.

     ![The Detailed Model View of the Dashboard id shown.](media/luis-detailed-model-view.png "Dashboard: Detailed Model View")

+## Wrap-up

+Thank you for participating in the Bot solutions experience!
+We hope that you are excited about how you can use the Virtual Assistant Solution Accelerator alongside our bot services to create some interesting solutions of your own.
+Please feel free to refer back to this experience at any time to learn more about the solution accelerator, LUIS, and other Azure services that make these capabilities shine.

+To recap, you experienced:

+1. How to quickly get started with [LUIS](https://www.luis.ai/) to add natural language processing to your solutions.
+2. Using the deployment scripts that come with the Virtual Assistant Solution Accelerator to create all of the Azure resources for you, as well as to train LUIS with thousands of text entries.
+3. Exploring the Virtual Assistant starter solution, learning how things are laid out, which skills are included, and where to make modifications to the Automotive Skill if needed.
+4. Using the Bot Framework Emulator to test your bot locally and examine the data being sent back and forth between your bot and its related services.
+5. Exploring LUIS to see how intents, entities, and utterances are stored and relate to one another.
+6. Viewing usage reports in LUIS to see how users are sending commands and how those commands translate to the most-used intents and entities, giving you insight into where to make improvements.

 ## Next steps